 Guided by the Vision and Principles, our early approach focused on achieving change at the scales necessary for ecological resilience by building momentum and demonstrating the feasibility of working collaboratively across the 1000km of the Link.

-Gondwana Link has been built as a decentralised conservation approach that builds on the power of place, with 'no-regrets' actions that give useful tangible outcomes identified and implemented in each area.
-The strategy which has been guiding actions since 2002 has four key steps:
+Gondwana Link has been built as a decentralised conservation approach that builds on the power of place through a decentralised conservation approach achieving 'no-regrets' actions that each give tangible outcomes.
+There have been five key elements to that: